placekit/client-js/README.md

 ```

 Then it works the same as the node example above.
-After importing the library, `PlaceKit` beomces available as a global:
+After importing the library, `placekit` becomes available as a global:

 ```html
 <script>